 Another edit is required, refining what I feel about the state of purgatory.

-This divergence of outcome and expectancy has happened before and quite clearly I know now, if not before, that if I don’t provide a contextualizing statement then the work will not, is not strong enough, to stand on it’s own.
+This divergence of outcome and expectancy has happened before and quite clearly I know now, if not before, that if I don’t provide a contextualizing statement then the work will not, is not, strong enough, to stand on it’s own.
 Where I am going with the work cannot be expected to find any resonance with anyone else if I don’t provide a framework.
-However I am not ready to provide such a statement at the moment, firstly because I am not ready to because I am not entirely sure what that might be and secondly because of the nature of the work being personal.
+However I am not ready to provide such a statement at the moment, firstly because I am not ready to because I am not entirely sure what that might be, and secondly because of the nature of the work being personal.

 Of the ‘space’ that is Purgatory I am tempted to invoke that notion of an ‘unsettled’ place, I am expecting some historical data that I could use as a fictional method of representation and a phrase from ‘The Offering’ by Grace McCleen comes to mind “…its most evocative aspect: fusty, acrid, furtive; suggestive of things ravaged yet fecund with time.” yet the element I am dealing with is better expressed as the bounty of memories.
-But it isn’t the place that I want to explore, but the space fecund as it is with memories.
+But it isn’t the place that I want to explore, but a space fecund as it is with memories.